hai-vr/documentation/docs/changelogs/prefabulous.md

 ### ☀️ New component: Convert back to Unity Constraints

-A new component, [Convert back to Unity Constraints](/docs/products/prefabulous/universal/convert-back-to-unity-constraints), has been added to Prefabulous.
+A new component, [Convert back to Unity Constraints](/docs/products/prefabulous/universal/convert-back-to-unity-constraints), has been added to Prefabulous Universal.

 Convert back to Unity Constraints converts VRC Constraint components to native Unity Constraints, to the extent applicable.